johnnyw66/cookie_session/virtual_button/README.md

 It's usually a paid for service but can just register for ONE virtual button for free.
 We use this free button to trigger an Alexa ANNOUNCEMENT (rather than use Notify-Me).

 Once you've signed up for 'Virtual Buttons Skill' - you will have one Free 'Virtual Button' which can be used to turn on Smart Home Devices as well as make announcements on your Alexa/Echo Dot speakers.
-Look out for a email from the Virtual Button Service - containing your API token/key.
+Look out for an email from the Virtual Button Service - containing your API token/key.
 You need to use this in your Python code.

 ## Setting up Your Smart Speaker

+I'm assuming you have already signed up for the virtual button service.
 First you need to make sure that the Virtual Button appears in your list of 'Home Devices' -

 Say to your Echo Dot/Alexa Speaker:-